evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 done
 ```

-Because we actually change the ip address to our host - we need also to listen to port 80 to get the requests:
+Because we change the IP address to our host - we need also to listen to port 80 to get the requests:
 ```console
 ┌─[evyatar@parrot]─[/hackthebox/CrossFitTwo/unbound_files]
 └──╼ $ sudo php -S 0.0.0.0:80